LCR-ADS-Lab/l2-nlp-training-spacy/README.md

 ## Run training command

-When you successfully converted the `.conllu` in the `asset` folder into `.spacy` in the `corpus` folder, you can run the following command to start training.
+When you successfully converted the `.conllu` in the `assets` folder into `.spacy` in the `corpus` folder, you can run the following command to start training.
 Note that spacy uses `training` and `dev` data in this step.

 ```
 python -m spacy project run all